JuliaSpace/ReferenceFrameRotations.jl/README.md

 [![Coverage Status](https://coveralls.io/repos/github/ronisbr/ReferenceFrameRotations.jl/badge.svg?branch=master)](https://coveralls.io/github/ronisbr/ReferenceFrameRotations.jl?branch=master)

-This module contains functions related to the representation of 3D rotations of coordinate frames.
+This module contains functions related to the representation of 3D rotations of reference frames.
 It is used on a daily basis on projects at the [Brazilian National Institute for Space Research (INPE)](http://www.inpe.br).

 ## Requirements